 - Other assets that may need to be shared

-If you need advice from a property and finance specialist, get in touch to book a free consultation.
+If you need advice from a property and finance specialist, get in touch to book an initial consultation.